ChenxingLi/authenticated-storage-benchmarks/README.md

     mkdir pp
     ```

     **Note:** When using AMT or LVMT for the first time, it may take anywhere from minutes to hours to initialize the cryptography parameters.
 Alternatively, you can [download the generated cryptography parameters](https://drive.google.com/file/d/1pHiHpZ4eNee17C63tSDEvmcEVtv23-jK/view?usp=sharing) and place the files in the folder `./pp`, but this option is only available for `lvmt` and `amt16`.
-(See the section *Authenticated Storage Selection* below.)
+(See the [section](#authenticated-storage-selection) below.)

 9. Prepare the task files for real Ethereum traces.
 [Download trace data](https://1drv.ms/f/s!Au7Bejk2NtCskXmvzwgS2WgDvuGV?e=ESZ5na) or fetch traces with [evm-io-tracker](https://github.com/ChenxingLi/evm-io-tracker).
 Place the tasks files under the path `./trace`.

-10. Now you can execute the preconfigured evaluation tasks by running the following command:
+10. Now you can execute the preconfigured evaluation tasks by running the following command (requires 300GB free storage):

     ```bash
     python3 run.py
     ```

+    This [instruction](#running-experiments-with-memory-constraints) can help you apply the memory limit constraint for specific tasks.

+11. Use [asb-plotter](https://github.com/ChenxingLi/asb-plotter) to parse the experiment traces and plot figures.

 ## Conduct the Evaluation